DigitaleGesellschaft/jekyll-theme-conference/index.md

 __[Registration for in-person and online attendance is now open!](https://onlinesales.admin.cam.ac.uk/conferences-and-events/department-of-applied-mathematics-theoretical-physics-damtp/climate-informatics-conference/climate-informatics-conference-2023)__ and closes **April 3rd**.

-A variety of accommodation is available for booking at [Jesus College (60 rooms available)](https://www.universityrooms.com/en-GB/eventcode?ec=CICAPR23&vid=jesuscambridge).

-Delegates can benefit from a discounted conference room rate at the [Graduate Hotel](https://www.graduatehotels.com/cambridge/).
+A variety of accommodation is available for booking at [Jesus College (60 rooms available)](https://www.universityrooms.com/en-GB/eventcode?ec=CICAPR23&vid=jesuscambridge) for the 19-21st.
+Delegates can also benefit from a discounted conference room rate at the [Graduate Hotel](https://www.graduatehotels.com/cambridge/) from the 18th.
 When you select the room type, type in the code DIRECT under CORPORATE/PROMO CODE.
 Both Jesus college and the Graduate Hotel are only a 10-minute walk from the conference venue at Trinity Hall.

 ### Key dates